 Let’s stop before I get too geeky again, or start rambling on about “gear philosophy”, and just cut to the chase: Usually, for the average cameras and lenses these days, here’s my advice:

-As an example, anything from Rokinon, Bower, or Samyang is going to be sharp enough to shoot wide-open, or at least at f/2 or f/2.8.
-If you have any questions about specific lenses from say, Tokina or Tamron or Sigma, (Or Nikon or Canon or Sony, of course) …then comment below!
+As an example, anything from Rokinon or Samyang is going to be sharp enough to shoot wide-open, or at least at f/2 or f/2.8.
+If you have any questions about specific lenses from say, Tokina or Tamron or Sigma, (Or Nikon, Canon or Sony, of course,) …then comment below!

 But, you might also be constrained by depth of field, if you have a nearby subject that you want to also get in focus.
 If you’re shooting at f/1.4 then you might have to shoot two or more images, one that focuses on the stars very sharply, and one or more that focus on the nearby foreground items.
 Then, layer and mask them all together in Photoshop.
 (There are automated options for this, thankfully!)

-SHUTTER SPEED: If you shoot too long (slow) of a shutter speed, the earth’s rotation will cause stars in the night sky to begin to move in your image, so you want to follow a general rule of shutter speeds.
-Basically, slower shutter speeds become more acceptable the wider your lens gets, because the wideness of the lens will render star “movement” as a smaller and smaller dot / line.
+If you shoot too long (slow) of a shutter speed, the earth’s rotation will cause stars in the night sky to begin to move in your image, so you want to follow a general rule of shutter speeds.
+Basically, slower shutter speeds become more acceptable the wider your lens gets, because the wideness of the lens will render star “movement” as a smaller and smaller dot/line.

 The good news is, if you’re shooting very, very wide, like 10-14mm or with a fisheye lens, you can easily shoot 15-30 second long exposures and not have the stars appear to move.

-Or maybe you’re shooting near a highway, (careful!) and you can’t shoot a 15 minute long exposure because a car will come by and blast your camera with its headlights!
-Like I said, these additional shutter speed restrictions are kinda oddball.
+Or maybe you’re shooting near a highway, (careful!) and you can’t shoot a 15-minute long exposure because a car will come by and blast your camera with its headlights!
+As I said, these additional shutter speed restrictions are kinda oddball.
 But encountering them is part of the fun of getting out there and just shooting, in my opinion.
 So good luck!